quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 mapping, we employ a commonly used scheme here.
-Our approach is to list the applied optimizations in the extension in ascending order of application (e.g., if a qlog file is first optimized with technique A and then compressed with technique B, the resulting file would have the extension ".qlog.A.B").
+Our approach is to list the applied optimizations in the extension in ascending order of application (e.g., if a qlog file is first optimized with technique A and then compressed with technique B, the resulting file would have the extension ".(s)qlog.A.B").
 This allows tooling to start at the back of the extension to "undo" applied optimizations to finally arrive at the expected qlog representation.

 ### Data structure optimizations {#structure-optimizations}

-The first general category of optimizations is to alter the representation of data within an (ND)JSON qlog file to reduce file size.
+The first general category of optimizations is to alter the representation of data within an JSON(-SEQ) qlog file to reduce file size.

 The first option is to employ a scheme similar to the CSV (comma separated value
 {{?rfc4180}}) format, which utilizes the concept of column "headers" to prevent